Do I Belong is a question that hums beneath the surface for many of us:

 -

-Through friendships that feel nourishing, not performative.
+Through friendships that feel nourishing, and fun not performative.

 -

-Through boundaries that honor your energy.
+Through boundaries that honour your energy.

 -